FrostKiwi/treasurechest/posts/ssh-over-https-tunneling/ssh-over-https-tunneling.md

 <blockquote class="reaction"><div class="reaction_text">No new software server-side.
 No port-forwarding, besides pre-existing HTTP ones.
 No need to touch the <code>SSHD</code> config either.</div><img class="kiwi" src="/assets/kiwis/party.svg"></blockquote>

 Due to how `HTTP CONNECT` works, we can setup the connection on the granularity of a domain or subdomain.
-So we can do `ssh.example.com` only, but we don't have to and can keep it on the same level as the main WebApp `example.com`.
+So we could do a separate `ssh.example.com`, but we don't have to and can keep it on the same level as the main WebApp `example.com`.
 The presence of `HTTP CONNECT` does not impact standard HTTP routing in any way.

 You can slap on [`basic auth`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Authentication#basic_authentication_scheme) and/or IP whitelisting, basic HTTP config stuff I won't describe for brevity.
 It's totally fine to leave this wide open though, as that corresponds to a port-forwarded OpenSSH.
 Totally normal, given the security mechanisms of OpenSSH and optional hardening mentioned [at the beginning](#simple%2C-direct-connection).